caltechlibrary/irdmtools/rdmutil.1.md

 # DESCRIPTION

-__rdmutil__ provides a quick wrapper around Invenio-RDM's OAI-PMH and REST API.
-By default rdmutil looks for three environment variables.
+__rdmutil__ start out as a quick wrapper around Invenio-RDM's OAI-PMH and REST API.
+By default rdmutil looks for three environment variables using those API.

 RDM_URL
 : the URL of the Invenio RDM API and OAI-PMH services